 Like Sydney Hotel and Katoomba’s Carrington Hotel, the heritage-listed sandstone cottage was designed by prominent colonial architect John Kirkpatrick.
 Today, the charming building is a private residence.
-Although it is currently closed to the public, it can be viewed by visitors to Camp Cove Beach, including people undertaking Sydney’s Great Coastal Walk.
+Although it is closed to the public, visitors can relax at the adjoining park and nearby beach.

 By car: The beach at Camp Cove can be accessed via Pacific Street in Watsons Bay.
 Limited parking is available in the surrounding streets.

 By bus: Sydney Buses operate the 324 service, which links Circular Quay to Military Road, Watsons Bay, daily.
 Alight at the final bus stop and walk 10 minutes via Cliff and Pacific streets to reach Camp Cove.

 By ferry: Sydney Ferries run between Circular Quay and Watsons Bay daily.
 Once you disembark at Watsons Bay, walk for approximately 10 minutes via Cliff and Pacific streets to reach Camp Cove.

 For public transport information, including timetables, visit the Transport NSW website.